 - I could “feel” the string

 - Not as protective when you are shooting a high poundage

-We think that the Damascus Doeskin Archery Glove is a good buy because of its soft and thinner leather.
-This enables you to get a better “Feel” for the bowstring.
+The Damascus Doeskin Archery Glove is a good buy because of its soft and thinner leather.

-They are sold in singles, and the tips are reinforced for increased longevity.
-The gloves are ambidextrous, so they will serve both LH and RH shooters.
+They are sold in singles, and the tips have a thicker layer of leather for increased longevity.
+The gloves are ambidextrous so that they will serve both LH and RH shooters.
 This is a durable glove, available in four sizes (small, medium, large, and extra-large).